VETEIS/mono/README.md

 - **Data Reset**: Permanently delete all transactions and notes (with confirmation)

 ### 📊 Monthly Archives
-- **Automatic Archiving**: Previous month's wallet transactions are archived on the 1st of each month
+- **Automatic Archiving**: Previous month's budget transactions are archived on the 1st of each month
 - **Detailed Reports**: Each archive includes:
   - All transactions from that month
   - Budget amount